aosabook/500lines/functionalDB/chapter.md

 * All data is found and cataloged at the site
 * Digging deeper will expose the state of things in times past
-* Artefacts found at the same layer are from the same period
+* Artifacts found at the same layer are from the same period
-* Each artefact will consist of state that it accumulated in different periods
+* Each artifact will consist of state that it accumulated in different periods

 For example, a wall may have Roman symbols drawn on it at on one layer, and in a lower layer there may be Greek symbols.
 Both these observations are recorded as part of the wall's state.